e18e/e18e/docs/docs/publishing.md

 ```

 In GitHub, you can then configure this environment to require manual approval before the job can proceed.
 This ensures that even if you manage to trigger the workflow, a human still needs to review and approve the job before it can publish.

+> [!IMPORTANT]
+> If you do this, ensure that you set the environment in your npm trusted publishing settings too.

+### Use hardware security keys

+Physical security keys (like YubiKey) provide strong 2FA protection and are generally much more secure than using an authenticator app or SMS.

+### Use protection rules in GitHub

+We already noted that `main` should have a protection rule to prevent unreviewed changes.
+It would also be a good idea to add similar rules to any other long-lived branches you may have, and to _all_ tags.

+### Use immutable releases

+Enable [immutable releases](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/immutable-releases) on GitHub and this will prevent any changes to tags or GitHub releases after they are created.
+This will ensure that once a release is created, it cannot be modified or deleted.

 ## Sole Maintainer Considerations